AlviseDeFaveri/alvise.xyz/content/about/index.md

 date: "2022-01-06T19:21:40.000Z"
 title: "About Me"
 description: ""
-image: img/beemo.png
-lastmod: "2022-01-11T00:43:32.806Z"
 ---

-{{< figure src="img/beemo2.png" class="headshot" >}}

-Hi there!
-I'm **Alvise**, a (former) software engineer and (now) security researcher with an embedded systems background.
+I'm a (former) software engineer and (now) computer security Ph.D. student with an embedded systems background.

-My research interests include embedded & hardware security, program analysis. compilers, weird machines, and the interface between hardware and software.
+My research interests include microarchitectural attacks, embedded & hardware security, program analysis, and anything at interface between hardware and software.
 I also like a bunch of other stuff, not necessarily related to computers.

-This blog is an excuse to write about various things that I like, and sometimes about things that I don't like too.

 ## Experience